TW7972RXF Multi-Constellation Triple-Band Rugged Antenna

 TW5398 Smart GNSS Antenna; High Precision Full Band; u-blox ZED-X20P

 The incorporated GNSS antenna technology is based on the Calian TW3990XF full band Accutenna® antenna.
-Calian’s eXtended Filtering mitigates RF out-of-band signal interference (LTE, WIFI, BT, Ligado) with deep tight filtering around the GNSS bands (to -80 dB).
-The stacked precision tuned dual-feed ceramic patch increases mult-path resiliency.
-The Accutenna patch has linear phase response, tight phase centre variation for better accuracy and excellent axial ratio.
+Calian’s eXtended Filtering mitigates out-of-band signal interference (LTE, WIFI, BlueTooth, Ligado) by employing multi-stage precipitous filtering, offering greater than 60 dB protection.
+The stacked, precision tuned, dual-feed ceramic patch increases multi-path resiliency by attenuating first order reflections.
+The Accutenna patch has linear phase response, and tight phase center variation for better accuracy and excellent axial ratio.

-Integrated u-blox X20P GNSS Receiver: Plug and Play
+Integrated u-blox ZED-X20P GNSS Receiver: Plug and Play

-TW5398 incorporates u-blox’s latest generation full-band ZED-X20P GNSS receiver.
+TW5398 integrates u-blox’s latest generation full-band ZED-X20P GNSS receiver.
 TW5398 supports GPS, BeiDou, Galileo satellites plus SBAS, NavIC and QZSS (configurable) across L1/L2/L5/L6 including L-Band.
-RTK support attains sub 1 cm precision with fast convergence times and high update rates for dynamic operation.
+Integrated RTK support attains sub 1 cm precision with fast convergence times and high dynamic update rates (to 25 Hz).

-Integrating the GNSS receiver on the TW5398 with a short, deterministic signal path mitigates RF interference that can be induced between the antenna and the receiver, both from the external environment as well as high speed busses and other noise generators in a host application.
-The ZED-X20P digital interface is presented to host systems via RS-232 or RS-422, allowing long cable lengths immune to noise; alleviating design constaints and promoting plug and play, future-proof designs.
-Upgrade system PNT capabilities by plugging in a new Smart GNSS antenna solution.
+Integrating the GNSS receiver on the TW5398 with a short, deterministic signal path mitigates RF interference that can be induced between the antenna and the receiver, both from the external environment as well as high speed busses and other noise sources collocated in a host application.
+The ZED-X20P digital interface is presented to host systems via RS-232 or RS-422, allowing long cable lengths resistant to noise; alleviating design constaints and promoting plug and play, future-proof designs.
+Upgrade PNT sub-system capabilities by plugging in the next generation Smart GNSS antenna solution.

 Features: